RetiredWizard/PyDOS/README.md

 At the PyDOS prompt a python program (.py) or batch (.bat) file can be run by simply entering the filename with or without the extension.

-**setup.bat** in the root folder will prompt the user to indicate Circuit Python or Micropython and then the board they are using.
+**setup.bat** in the root folder, will prompt the user to indicate the board they are using.
 The setup batch file will then copy the programs and libraries appropriate for the user's platform to the root and /lib folders of the Microcontroller flash.

 ## Implemented DOS Commands:
 (syntax and descriptions taken from https://home.csulb.edu/~murdock/dosindex.html)